WLCG-AuthZ-WG/common-jwt-profile/profile.md

 *   [https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims)

-where scopes are defined and mapped to claims that are returned in access tokens, ID tokens and results for [userinfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo) and [token introspection ](https://tools.ietf.org/html/rfc7662)requests.
+where scopes are defined and mapped to claims that are returned in access tokens, ID tokens, and results for [userinfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo) and [token introspection ](https://tools.ietf.org/html/rfc7662)requests.

 In the proposed model, there are two types of groups: